Malcev Completions, Hodge Theory, and Motives: The Malcev completeness criterion

 \begin{rmk} This is the main technical result of this paper, and it has two key assumptions: the surjectivity of $\bar\varrho$ we refer to as the \emph{surjectivity assumption}, and the other assumption we call the \emph{cohomological assumption}.
-Note that the conclusion of the theorem implies the (stronger) surjectivity of $\varrho$. \end{rmk}
+Note that the conclusion of the theorem implies the surjectivity of $\varrho$. \end{rmk}

-Our general strategy is, as it was for \hyperlink{thmU:main}{Thm.~U}, to utilise \nref{Prop.}{prop:group-iso}.
+Our general strategy is, as it was for Thm.~\ref{thm:U2}, to utilize \nref{Prop.}{prop:group-iso}.
 That means we construct models of the regular representations of the groups and show that the natural map between them is an isomorphism.

-Since both $K$ and $\clg{K}$ are semi-direct products of unipotent groups with $S$, it's not too surprising that the unipotent theorem (\hyperlink{thmU:main}{Thm.~U}) becomes very useful.
+Since both $K$ and $\clg{K}$ are extensions of $S$ by unipotent groups, it's not too surprising that the unipotent theorem (Thm.~\ref{thm:U2}) becomes useful.
 In \nref{Section}{sec:unipotent-module-cats}, we show how, given a relatively unipotent neutral Tannakian category, one can produce a new one, which is unipotent over a deeper base (\nref{Prop.}{prop:module}).
-In the rest of \nref{Section}{sec:thmM}, we use this result to apply the unipotent theorem, and finally prove \hyperlink{thmM:main}{Thm.~M}.
+In the rest of \nref{Section}{sec:thmM}, we use this result to apply the unipotent theorem, and finally prove Thm.~\ref{thm:M}.